ramsatyam/LearnPython/polymorphism.md

 # Polymorphism
-Polymorphism means having many form.
-Poly means many, morphs means forms.
+The word <a href="https://www.w3schools.com/PYTHON/python_polymorphism.asp"> Polymorphism </a> means many forms, and in programming it refers to methods/functions/operators with the same name that can be executed on many objects or classes.
-There are four important topics related to polymorphism.
+There are important topics related to polymorphism.
 1. Duck Typing
 2. Overloading
     1. Operator Overloading